renataomon/Properties_Price/README.md

 This repository is an exercise using Linear Regression.

-Dataset vendas.csv: Properati - Old Brazilian dataset about properties features.
+Dataset sales_1.csv: Properati - 2017 Brazilian dataset about properties features.